SOliv1/ms-4-kuk-marketing/readme/README_3_copy.md

 ##  checkout                         for us*
 1.  python3 manage.py startapp checkout

-    1. go to mokels.py and add the appropriate code add the app to the settings.py
+    1. go to models.py and add the appropriate code add the app to the settings.py
         'python3 manage.py makemigrations --dry-run'
+        pip3 install django_countries to add the countries to the checkout form
     1.  python3 manage.py makemigrations
     1.  python3 manage.py migrate
     1.  python3 manage.py loaddata categories